revbayes/revbayes.github.io/tutorials/coalescent/skyline.md

 For the first population size, a log uniform distribution was chosen.
 Additionally, the number of coalescent events per interval is not fixed, but estimated during the MCMC.

-In a skyride analysis {% cite Minin2008 %}, the population size is directly estimated on a log scale.
+In a Skyride analysis {% cite Minin2008 %}, the population size is directly estimated on a log scale.
 The intervals also are correlated, but a Gaussian Markov Random Field (GMRF) prior is used with the degree of smoothing being regulated by a precision parameter.
-In this approach, each interval includes one coalescent event, similar to the classical skyline plot.
+In this approach, each interval includes one coalescent event, similar to the classical Skyline plot.
 The smoothing effect, however, reduces the noise in the resulting population size trajectory.

-For the Extended Bayesian Skyline Plot {% cite Heled2008 %}, the number of change points is estimated by stochastic search variable selection.
+For the Extended Bayesian Skyline Plot {% cite Heled2008 %}, the number of change-points is estimated by stochastic search variable selection.
 The intervals are considered to be iid.
 Also, the default demographic function usually is piecewise linear and not piecewise constant as in this tutorial.
 The estimation of the number of intervals can also be done slightly differently, as we show in the [Compound Poisson Process Prior]({{base.url}}/tutorials/coalescent/GMRF#secCPP) section of the [GMRF tutorial]({{base.url}}/tutorials/coalescent/GMRF) which is next.